edtroleis/docker-certified-associated-2022/orchestration.md

 docker service create --limit-cpu 2 ...
 docker service create --limit-memory 2048 ...

-docker service create --name dns-cache -p 53:53/udp dns-cache # create a service listen on port 53 using the UDP protocol
+docker service create --name dns-cache -p 53:53/udp as207960/dns-cache:25 # create a service listen on port 53 using the UDP protocol

 docker service update --image nginx web-server                # image service will be updated to nginx
 ```